synapseweb3/forcerelay/README.md

 |utility|WIP|WIP|
 |escrow|WIP|WIP|

-### Register Business Module
+### Business Module Registration
-When deploying the solidity contract on Axon, an initial ICS20 transfer module has been registered in `OwnableIBCHandler` on port `port-0` while contract migration, and it's open to everyone to register their own business module, [here](https://github.com/synapseweb3/ibc-solidity-contract) is the detailed registry steps.
+When deploying the Solidity contract on Axon, an initial ICS20 transfer module is automatically registered in `OwnableIBCHandler` on port `port-0` during the contract migration process.
+This registration is open to all users.
+For detailed instructions on how to register your own business module, visit [ibc-solidity-contract](https://github.com/synapseweb3/ibc-solidity-contract) repository.

-Unlike Axon, modules cannot be registered directly in contract on CKB.
-To fix that, we introduce [forcerelay-ckb-sdk](https://github.com/synapseweb3/forcerelay-ckb-sdk), which is designed to complete the distribution and calling of custom modules.
+Unlike Axon, business modules cannot be registered directly with a contract on CKB.
+To address this, we have introduced [forcerelay-ckb-sdk](https://github.com/synapseweb3/forcerelay-ckb-sdk), designed to facilitate the distribution and calling of custom modules.

-Which needs to be noticed is, IBC port on CKB currently is the `LOCK_HASH` of your wallet cell on CKB, we mark it as `WALLET_LOCK_HASH` and use later.
+It's important to note that the IBC port on CKB corresponds to the `LOCK_HASH` of your wallet cell on CKB, which we will refer to as `WALLET_LOCK_HASH` for future use.

-### Installation and Settings
+### Installation and Setting
 We recommand you to download the pre-compiled binary, or you can compile mannully from the source code, which requires `Rust ^v1.56.0` installed:

 ```